Coron Dive Sites

 A Japanese Freighter sitting upright in approximately 30 meters of water and located very close to Tangat Island in Coron Bay.
 N11*58.
 291′, E 120*03.
 707’S

 Max depth: 28-30 meters, deck level 18-24 meters.
-Recommended certification level: Advanced Open Water Diver, Wreck Diver Specialty.
+Recommended certification level: experienced Open water and Advanced Open Water Divers, Wreck Diver Specialty.

 The definitive name of this wreck remains a mystery to this day but it’s a Japanese freighter 137 meters long, lying on its starboard side.
 Location: Coron Bay N 11*59.
 266′, E 120*02.199′